aabbtree77/aabbtree77.github.io/about/about.md

 May 2000.

-After starting my first job at the CIS lab in Finland (working with Jorma Laaksonen), I wrote a parser within the first two weeks.
-It loaded UNIPEN data into Matlab structures.
-The code did not survive, but it was the use of "fscanf" with a few loops to read data as it was written, no recursions.
-I think this was the only useful research code that I have ever produced.
+After starting my first job at the CIS lab in Finland (working with Jorma Laaksonen), I wrote a parser which loaded UNIPEN data into Matlab structures.
+The code did not survive, but I believe it was the only useful research code that I ever wrote.

 <br>